gcharters/open-cloud-native-intro/README.md

 ### 2. Build a cloud-native microservice

-a.
 This tutorial comes with a pre-build Microservice for you to study and extend.
 Start by cloning the repository.

 ```
 git clone https://github.com/gcharters/open-cloud-native-intro.git